madr1c/espressojs/README.md

 });
 ```

+An error is always provided as an object in `response.body`.
+It has a key `error`
+containing the error message.

 The following rules concerning **errors** apply:

 * If the given `Request` is `undefined`, `null` or not a valid object a `Response` with status